Oil jumps to 13-week high on rising US gasoline demand, supply concerns

 -

-NEW YORK (Reuters) -Oil prices rose about 2% to a 13-week high on Wednesday as U.S. demand for gasoline has kept rising despite record pump prices, on expectations China's oil demand will rise and on supply concerns in several countries.
+Oil prices jumped about 3% to a 13-week high on Wednesday as U.S. demand for gasoline has kept rising despite record pump prices, on expectations China's oil demand will increase and on growing supply concerns in several countries.

 Brent and WTI were on track for their highest settlements since March 8, which were their highest since 2008.